Reactive Technologies: Pinpointing the Inertia of Renewable-Powered Grids

 Finding the true state of grid inertia

 Beyond models, the only way to measure inertia in power systems has been “when you have a huge event in your power system,” such as a power plant being tripped offline, he said.
-“You can take measurements during that half a second, and measure inertia at that point.
-But you can’t measure the day to day variation on the system.”
+“You can take measurements during that half a second and measure inertia at that point.
+But you can’t measure the day-to-day variation on the system.”

-GridMetrix solves this problem by actively injecting signals into the networks it’s monitoring, and capturing the changes in frequency from phasor measurement units (PMUs) throughout the network.
-It’s based on powerline communications technology developed in part by co-founder and former top Nokia technology developer Heikki Huomo.
+GridMetrix solves this problem by actively injecting signals into the networks it’s monitoring and capturing the changes in frequency from phasor measurement units throughout the network.
+It’s based on power line communications technology developed in part by co-founder and former top Nokia technology developer Heikki Huomo.

-While Reactive can pull data from measurement devices across the network, “the ultracapacitor gives us the ability to gently wobble it, and measure the reaction,” Marc Borrett, Reactive CEO and co-founder, said in an interview.
+While Reactive can pull data from measurement devices across the network, “the ultracapacitor gives us the ability to gently wobble it and measure the reaction,” Marc Borrett, Reactive CEO and co-founder, said in an interview.
 “It’s not a guess, it’s not an estimate, it’s not an inference — it’s a controlled stimulus.”

 (The GridMetrix platform measures inertia through active injection of signals into transmission grids.
 Credit: Reactive Technologies)